henrywallace/ref/README.md

 # References

-A collection of reference works such as favorite words, and phrases.
+A collection of reference works such as favorite words, and phrases, and shell tricks.